Criminal Law

 Traffic Offences

-Most traffic offences in New South Wales, such as speeding, running a red light, or parking violations, are punished by a fine or penalty notice, and demerit points may be added to your driving record.
+Most traffic offences in New South Wales, such as speeding, running a red light or parking violations, are punished by a fine or penalty notice, and demerit points may be added to your driving record.

 However, certain traffic offences can result in arrest, especially if they involve more serious violations or pose a risk to public safety.
-Examples include reckless driving, driving under the influence of alcohol or drugs, driving while disqualified, or being involved in a hit-and-run accident.
-However, even in cases of these more serious offences, police officers usually have discretion in deciding whether to arrest someone for a traffic offence.
-They may consider factors such as the seriousness of the offence, the driver’s behaviour, prior offences, or any potential danger posed to the public.
-Each case is unique, and it is vital to consult with a criminal lawyer for advice specific to your situation.
+Examples include reckless driving, driving under the influence of alcohol or drugs, driving while disqualified or being involved in a hit-and-run accident.
+Even in cases of these more serious offences, police officers usually have discretion in deciding whether to arrest someone for a traffic offence.
+They may consider factors such as the seriousness of the offence, the driver’s behaviour, prior offences or any potential danger posed to the public.

-Drug Offences in New South Wales
+Drug Offences

 Penalties for drug offences depend on the type and amount of drug in question.
 Penalties also vary depending on whether the drug was for personal use or being cultivated or trafficked.
-For example, if you are caught smoking cannabis, you will face a less serious penalty than if you are found using the more dangerous classes of drugs such as cocaine, methamphetamine, and heroin.
+For example, if you are caught smoking cannabis, you will face a less serious penalty than if you are found using the more dangerous classes of drugs such as cocaine, methamphetamine and heroin.

 The most serious penalties for drug offences are reserved for cultivating and trafficking the most dangerous drugs in the highest quantities.
 Trafficking of large commercial quantities of drugs can lead to life imprisonment and very large fines.
-If you have been charged with a drug offence, we recommend contacting us as soon as possible.

 Facing Criminal Charges

-If you are charged with a criminal offence, such as assault, sexual assault, or drug offences, you face more serious potential consequences if found guilty.
-It is advisable to immediately seek legal representation from an experienced lawyer who will provide advice, build your defence, and represent you in court if required.
+If you are charged with a criminal offence, such as assault, sexual assault or drug offences, you face more serious potential consequences if found guilty.
+It is advisable to immediately seek legal representation from an experienced lawyer who will provide advice, build your defence and represent you in court if required.

 You may be arrested by the police, at which time you will be formally charged with the offence and provided with a copy of the charge sheet.
 Depending on the circumstances, you may be released on bail.